Last Updated on May 17, 2026 by Ryan Roberts

 It means they should know the patterns, the pressure points, and what is normal at your stage.
 Ask who will actually do the work, whether they can explain scope clearly, and whether they are comfortable telling you that a problem is small when it is actually small.

-Responsiveness matters, but you should be realistic about what good responsiveness looks like.
+Responsiveness matters, but it helps to be realistic about what good responsiveness looks like.
 You want a lawyer who gets back to you promptly, hits real deadlines, and tells you when something is urgent.
-But if someone seems available every minute of every day, I would not automatically treat that as a selling point.
-You might just be seeing excess capacity, and sometimes there is a reason for that.
+Constant availability, by itself, is not always a sign of quality.

 The better signal is not constant instant access.
 It is reliable turnaround, clear expectations, and good judgment about when your issue actually needs immediate attention.
 Startup lawyers are constantly re-prioritizing based on client needs and emergencies.